 A dental implant is actually a small titanium post that is placed directly into the jawbone where a real tooth used to reside.
 There, it bonds to the surrounding bone, essentially becoming a brand new root.
 This is then topped with a patient’s replacement teeth.
 Because implants have roots just like real teeth, they are much more stable compared to regular prosthetics, and they also appear more natural within the smile.
+If you want a truly long-term solution for your missing tooth (or teeth), dental implants are capable of lasting for decades and even for life when properly taken care of!

 All a patient needs in order to be a good candidate for dental implants is healthy gums and a jawbone strong enough to support the new roots.
 When these have been confirmed with an exam, our team can help a patient select which type of implant procedure best suits their needs.